aj805/ontrath/ReadMe.md

 # Epochalypse

-# 🚀 One-Click Lambda or ECS Deployment Guide

-This project includes infrastructure-as-code, a containerized Lambda function, and a one-click deployment command using **Make**.
+This project includes infrastructure-as-code, a containerized Lambda function, a containerized http service for ECS and EKS deployments, and deployment commands using **Make**.

 ---